SaltyFrappuccino/Kagurabachi-Craft-Wiki/docs/enchanted-blades.md

 ### Forming a Contract
 The first time you hold an unowned Enchanted Blade in your main hand, a contract is automatically forged.
 - The blade becomes attuned to you, storing your unique signature.
-- You are immediately granted the blade's corresponding Sorcery Type (e.g., holding Enten grants you Enten Sorcery).
+- Your active Sorcery Type is automatically switched to the one corresponding to the blade (e.g., holding Enten grants you Enten Sorcery).
 - A message will appear, confirming the contract, and you will hear a powerful sound as the bond settles.

 ### Breaking a Contract